Best Practices for Managing the Use of Personal Email Accounts, Text Messaging and Other Instant Messaging Tools

-- Searching for and producing records that are responsive to access requests
+- Searching for and producing records that are responsive to access requests.

-- Ensuring that records are retained and preserved according to proper records management practices
+- Ensuring that records are retained and preserved according to proper records management practices.

-- Ensuring the privacy and security of personal information
+- Ensuring the privacy and security of personal information.

-The guidelines below are designed to help a public body meet its administrative and legal obligations under The Freedom of Information and Protection of Privacy Act (FOIP) and The Local Authority Freedom of Information and Protection of Privacy Act (LA FOIP).
+The guidelines below are designed to help a public body meet its administrative and legal obligations under The Freedom of Information and Protection of Privacy Act (FOIP) or The Local Authority Freedom of Information and Protection of Privacy Act (LA FOIP).

 Instant messaging tools allow electronic messages to be shared in real-time.
 A few examples of instant messaging tools include:

-- Short Messages Service (SMS) or Multimedia Message Service (MMS) text messages
+- Short Messages Service (SMS) or Multimedia Message Service (MMS) text messages.

-- BlackBerry Messenger (including Personal Identification Number protocol or “PIN-to-PIN” communications)
+- BlackBerry Messenger (including Personal Identification Number protocol or “PIN-to-PIN” communications).

-- Internal instant messaging systems, such as Lync
+- Internal instant messaging systems, such as Lync.

-- Online instant messaging applications like WhatsApp, Facebook Messenger or Google Hangouts
+- Online instant messaging applications like WhatsApp, Facebook Messenger or Google Hangouts.

 Yes.
 The term “record” is defined at subsection 2(1)(i) of FOIP and subsection 2(1)(j) of LA FOIP as follows: